A Travel Price Comparison for United States of America Boston vs. Cleveland for Vacations, Tours, and Honeymoons

 Which is Bigger, Boston or Cleveland?

-Boston is bigger, and its population is about 31% larger than the population of Cleveland.
-When comparing the population of Boston vs. Cleveland, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Boston has a larger population, and is about 31% larger than the population of Cleveland.
+When comparing the sizes of Boston and Cleveland, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Boston or Cleveland?